netsec-ethz/scion-coord/README.md

 ### How to run it

-The application uses go vendoring, so you need at least Go 1.6
+The application uses govendor.
+You need to install govendor via:

-First you need to get the dependencies and populate the `vendor` folder via:
-`go get github.com/stretchr/testify/assert`
+`go get github.com/kardianos/govendor`
-(Godep save does not bring this particular library automatically.)

-and then by running:
-`godep save ./...`

-After this step, all the dependencies will be populated in the `vendor` folder.
+After this step, you can populate the dependencies in the `vendor` folder using:
+`govendor sync`

 Afterwards, you can run `go run main.go` from the root folder.
 Otherwise you can also run the application via: